 If you recently visited the emergency dental clinic for treatment after an impact on your mouth injuring a tooth severely, they might recommend getting the tooth extracted and replacing it with all of the various options available as tooth replacement solutions.
 When you confront challenges with missing teeth, there are multiple ways to close the gaps in your smile.
 One option available is to use a Flipper tooth, alternatively called acrylic removable partial denture.

 A Flipper tooth is similar to a removable retainer fitting along the roof of your mouth or your lower jaw having one or other prosthetic teeth attached.
 When placed in the mouth, a Flipper tooth provides you with a complete smile even after losing teeth due to injury, tooth decay, or extraction.
 In addition, a Flipper tooth is an interim partial denture available from your dentist by providing them impressions of your mouth to help them fabricate from a dental lab.

-The Western Toronto dentist has your Flipper tooth fabricated from the dental laboratory to ensure it fits your mouth and closes gaps between your teeth with artificial teeth.
+The Toronto dentist has your Flipper tooth fabricated from the dental laboratory to ensure it fits your mouth and closes gaps between your teeth with artificial teeth.
 Acrylic dental grade resin helps make the Flipper tooth.